No767/Kumiko/Community/getting-started-guide.md

     - [Twitter](https://developer.twitter.com/en/docs/twitter-api/getting-started/about-twitter-api) (Get the Bearer Token that supports both API v2 and v1.1)
     - [YouTube](https://developers.google.com/youtube/registering_an_application)

-4. Add the API keys, access tokens, and database credentials to the `.env` file.
+3. Add the API keys, access tokens, and database credentials to the `.env` file.
 Also make sure to get your bot token as well.

-5. Edit the `docker-compose.yml` file to include the credentials of the databases.
+4. Edit the `docker-compose.yml` file to include the credentials of the databases.

-6. Notice that the section where Kumiko would normally be started up is commented out.
-Leave it like so for now, we'll get back to it.
-Start the Docker Compose stack.

-    ```sh
-    sudo docker compose up -d
-    ```

-7. Now we need to create the databases needed.
+5. Now we need to create the databases needed.
 Log into your Postgres server and create the databases needed (based on the 4 environment variables in the `.env` file that ask for the database names).
 Also log on to your MongoDB server and create the database needed.
 The name of the database is `kumiko_marketplace`.

     So for example, if I had these 4 set like this: